Play Wellness LLC

 In addition to traditional talk therapy, all of our clinicians are trained in at least one of the following specialized therapeutic modalities that integrates subcortical brain processing (limbic brain for emotions and brainstem for regulation) and/or are evidence-based models for treating infants, children, and parents:

-• Play Therapy - Ages 4-12 with their caregivers for nearly every need
+- Play Therapy - Ages 4-12 with their caregivers for lots of needs

-• Sand Therapy - Most everyone to address a variety of needs
+- Sand Therapy - Pre-teens/teens, adults, and families to address a variety of needs

 CHILD PARENT PSYCHOTHERAPY (CPP)